 Roy works on all kinds of projects from lifestyle shoots to around the world yacht races and PR campaigns.
 He is also a lover of the outdoors with a passion for surfing.
 You could say he is equally at home in a wet suit as he is in a suit.

-Roy has put together the following advice for the casual snapper when they go camping armed with a camera phone or digital camera, and gives a few tips and tricks to help capture some great moments that you can keep re-visiting to inspire you for your next cool camping trip.
+Roy has put together the following helpful advice for the casual snapper for some brilliant camping photography, when armed with a camera phone or digital camera, and gives a few tips and tricks to help capture some great moments that you can keep re-visiting to inspire you for your next cool camping trip.

 So you are all loaded up ready to go away and your car… camper van… caravan… backpack… camel is packed to the hilt.
 Who knows what wonders you might witness on your next camping trip, so it seems a shame not to capture at least some of them as permanent reminders of your golden days away.